varriaza/io-image-generation/README.md

 4. Click the hamburger menu at the top left (the three bars), go to "terminal" -> "new terminal"
 5. This will open a linux terminal at the bottom of your screen
     - No need to worry, I will walk you through everything you need to do with it
-6. Clone the following repo (I need to figure out how to link this without it being an issue)
+6. Clone the following repo
-    - Provide part of url or ask admin to post link
     - Run:
         - git clone https://github.com/varriaza/io-image-generation.git
             - This copies the code I made to your cluster